scionproto/scion/doc/ControlPlanePKI.md

 - __integer__: All integers are unsigned.
 - __timestamp__: 64-bit integer indicating seconds since the unix epoch.

-## Primary ASes

-An ISD is made up of a number of ASes.
-There is a set of attributes that each AS may have:

-- __Core__: AS that has core links to other core ASes.
-- __Voting__: AS that participates in and signs TRC updates.
-- __Authoritative__: AS that is authoritative for TRCs and certificates for the local ISD.
-- __Issuing__: AS that issues AS certificates to other ASes in the ISD.

-__Primary AS:__ has at least one of the above attributes.

-All ASes with one or more attributes are considered primary ASes, and are listed in the TRC, along with their relevant keys.
-ASes without any of these attributes are not considered primary and must not appear in the TRC.

 ## Design Goals

 During normal operations, the CP-PKI should require minimal human intervention, and updating a TRC